marchdev-tk/mdcharts/README.md

 * `altitudeLine` - whether to draw the altitude line or not, defaults to `true`.
 * `limitLabelSnapPosition` - snap position options of limit label, defaults to `LimitLabelSnapPosition.axis`.
 * `showAxisXLabels` - whether to show labels on the X axis or not, defaults to `true`.
+* `showAxisYLabels` - whether to show labels on the Y axis or not, defaults to `true`.

 #### Styles